 ” Someone near me on a park bench opened a letter and burst into tears.
 I just didn’t know what to do because there are so many unwritten rules!”

-As an intergenerational charity, we believe bringing young and old together can create a new and interesting perspective and therefore encourage anyone taking part in this to work in groups or with family members with a range of ages.
+As an intergenerational charity, we believe bringing young and old together can create a new and interesting perspective and therefore encouraged anyone taking part in this to work in groups or with family members with a range of ages.

-If you would like to send us information about your own project or images, video or soundfiles you can email them to this address (or send to this address via WeTransfer, Dropbox or similar file transfer sites).
+If you would still like to send us information about your own project or images, video or soundfiles you can email them to this address (or send to this address via WeTransfer, Dropbox or similar file transfer sites).
 We have created a participation pack including ideas, insights and exercises to help people working with groups you can find it here.

 Please do share your work on social media platforms such as Facebook, Twitter and Instagram – please use @MagicMeArts so we know it relates to this and where possible the hashtag #Decorum18